Quartr-App/coding-test-web/README.md

 ## Appreciated with the implementation

-⚠️ Those are expected for the Senior and Principal Engineer positions
+⚠️ Those are expected for Senior Engineer positions

 - Unit and functionnal tests: a 100% coverage is not necessary, just make them pertinent
 - Good accessibility practices